richardschoen/howtostuff/postgres-backup-restore.md

 ```

 ## My Python Postgres Backup and Restore Scripts
-Check out the following repository for a set of Python Backup and Restore scripts that utilize the backup and restore commands listed in this article.
+Check out the following repository for a set of Python Backup and Restore scripts I created that utilize the backup and restore commands listed in this article.
+These scripts should work with PostgreSQL on any platform.

 Python Postgres Backup Utility
 https://github.com/richardschoen/pythonpostgresbackup